jameadows/SST-Python-IntelliJ-Debug-Demo/README.md

 ## Conclusion
-I know the above is terse, but it really only came down to a few key things, and hopefully the code will give you a working examples to use as a starting point.
+I know the above is terse, but it really only came down to a few key things, and hopefully the code will give you a working example to use as a starting point.
 I think this is an aspect of SST that will be evolving so this project may become unnecessary or fall out of date.
 Please feel free to file a PR for any updates, improvements or corrections.

 ## Gratitude